 Forrest, one of the world’s most decorated wheelchair curlers, was inducted into the Canadian Curling Hall of Fame at a banquet during Brier week in Ottawa in February 2016.

 Forrest recalls, “I will always remember when I received my first Team Canada jacket and the pride I felt to be representing Canada.
 Wearing the maple leaf and hearing the Canadian national anthem in competition is so much more emotionally charged than I ever anticipated.
-It is a swelling in your chest that threatens to bring on tears.
-After years on the national team, you would expect it to lessen, but it never does.”
+It is a swelling in your chest that threatens to bring on tears.”

 NOTABLE INTERNATIONAL RESULTS